jmettraux/ruote-rest/README.txt

 = ruote-rest

-A RESTful instance of OpenWFEru (ruote) powered by Sinatra (http://sinatrarb.com)
+A RESTful instance of OpenWFEru (ruote) powered by Rack (http://rack.rubyforge.org/)

 == getting it